neondatabase/website/content/docs/guides/neosync-anonymize.md

 You'll need the connection string to set up Neosync, which we'll do next.

 ## Neosync setup

+The Neosync setup involves setting up a connection to the destination database and creating and running a data synchronization job to create anaonymized data in the destination database.

 ### Create a destination database connection